aherbert/gdsc-smlm/docs/model_plugins.rst

      - The adjusted coefficient of determination when fitting a doublet.
 If using Maximum Likelihood fitting this will be ignored.

    * - aic1
-     - The adjusted Akaike Information Criterion when fitting a single spot using the likelihood estimated from the residuals.
+     - The Akaike Information Criterion when fitting a single spot using the likelihood estimated from the residuals.
 If using Maximum Likelihood fitting this will be ignored.

    * - aic2
-     - The adjusted Akaike Information Criterion when fitting a doublet using the likelihood estimated from the residuals.
+     - The Akaike Information Criterion when fitting a doublet using the likelihood estimated from the residuals.
 If using Maximum Likelihood fitting this will be ignored.

    * - bic1
      - The Bayesian Information Criterion when fitting a single spot using the likelihood estimated from the residuals.
 If using Maximum Likelihood fitting this will be ignored.